fizzywhizbang/YTCM-GUI/README.md

 For the base code credit goes to https://github.com/woefe/ytcc

+:) Yes, I have some code cleanup to do but I'm putting this up here so I can keep from jacking this up too bad :)

 # ytcm.py
 Running this with -h or --help will give you a list of options